January 21, 2021 3 min read

 For most of human history, our sleep has been guided by the sunlight.
-This has been disrupted by the rise of electric light and, more recently, by our constant usage of screens.
-This has led to a significant deterioration of our sleep quality.
+This has been disrupted by the rise of electric light and, more recently, by our constant usage of screens, which has led to a significant deterioration of our sleep quality.

 Screens emit a blueish light, in terms of wavelength, similar to the sunlight at noon.
 Being exposed to this kind of light in the evening confuses our body and reduces the production of melatonin, the hormone responsible for triggering sleep.

-Even then, we would like to add that it’s better to stay away from screens before sleep.
+Even then, we would like to add, that it’s better to stay away from screens before sleep.
 While those apps will help you get better sleep, checking social media or messaging your friends will increase brain activity and will keep you awake longer.

 To activate the blue light filter on your iPhone or iPad (iOS), go to Settings > Display & Brightness > Night Shift.
 You can then schedule the feature for specific times of the day, or enable it until the next day, or adjust your screen’s color temperature, thereby filtering out the blue light.